400.000.000 people waiting for Ukrainian exports globally

 Ukraine among Three Seas

-“We have , apart from the strategic partnership, a participatory partnership... we have awarded it to Ukraine,” Mr Duda said at the 7th Three Seas Summit in Riga, Latvia, on Monday.
+“We have decided to create a special, new type of partnership within the Three Seas Initiative, apart from the strategic partnership, a participatory partnership... we have awarded it to Ukraine,” Mr Duda said at the 7th Three Seas Summit in Riga, Latvia, on Monday.

 The Three Seas Initiative brings together 12 Central and Eastern European countries that are members of the EU: Visegrad Group countries, the Baltic states, Austria, Croatia, Romania, Slovenia, and Bulgaria.
 The main focus of the Initiative is on the development of infrastructure projects.